Leica M Typ 262 vs Nikon D5000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M (Typ 262) and Nikon D5000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M Typ 262 and the D5000 have been discontinued, but can regularly be found used on eBay.
+Both the M Typ 262 and the D5000 have been discontinued, but can regularly be found used on ebay.
 The D5000 was replaced by the Nikon D5100, while the M Typ 262 was followed by the Leica M10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the M Typ 262 and D5000 can be found, respectively, in the Leica M Typ 262 Manual (free pdf) or the online Nikon D5000 Manual.

 So what conclusions can be drawn?
 Is the Leica M Typ 262 better than the Nikon D5000 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.